Graves (song)

 "Graves" is a song performed by American Christian rapper KB and American contemporary worship musician Brandon Lake.
-The song was released on October 28, 2022, as the lead single from KB's upcoming album.
+The song was released on October 28, 2022, as the lead single from KB's fourth album, His Glory Alone II.
 The song was written by KB, Wesley Smith, and Quinten Coblentz, with Brandon Lake, Chris Brown, and Steven Furtick being credited as songwriters on account of the sampling of the hit song "Graves into Gardens" by Elevation Worship and Lake.
 Wearethegood handled the production of the single.

 The song peaked at number 33 on the US Hot Christian Songs chart published by Billboard.
+At the 2023 GMA Dove Awards, "Graves" was nominated for the Rap/Hip Hop Recorded Song of the Year and Short Form Music Video of the Year (Performance) awards.